OPTOMETRY MALPRACTICE INDIANA

 WHAT IT IS

-- Significant suffering caused by that injury
+Significant suffering or loss caused by the injury

 WHAT IT LOOKS LIKE